 What turned out to be his final Test series was statistically the most extraordinary.
 Touring South Africa in 1913–14 for a series played on coir matting pitches.
 He was then common in South Africa, Barnes claimed a match haul of 17 for 159 in the second Test in Johannesburg and overall 49 wickets in the series.
 That is still a record for most wickets in a series.

 The 17-wicket haul remained the best in any Test match until beaten by Jim Laker’s famous 19 for 90 against Australia at Old Trafford in 1956, while no one has ever matched 49 wickets in a series.
 Astonishingly, Barnes only took part in four of the five matches: in characteristic fashion.

 In 1910, Sydney Barnes was declared Wisden Cricketer of the Year.
-In his first-class career, he appeared in 133 matches, scored 1,573 runs, and took 719 wickets at just 17.09 with the career-best of 9 for 103, including 68 times five-wicket hauls, and 18 times ten wickets in a match.
-These records clearly showing how was he immaculate in his bowling.
+In his first-class career, he appeared in 133 matches, scored 1,573 runs, and took 719 wickets at just 17.09 with a career-best of 9 for 103, including 68 times five-wicket hauls, and 18 times ten wickets in a match.
+These records clearly show how was he immaculate in his bowling.

-In 2009, he was the first member of the ICC Cricket Hall of Fame.
-In the same year, when ICC published Best-Ever Test Championship rating, his 932 ratings were highest ever achieved at the end of the 1913-14 season.
+In 2009, Sydney Barnes was the first member of the ICC Cricket Hall of Fame.
+In the same year, when ICC published the Best-Ever Test Championship rating, his 932 ratings were the highest ever achieved at the end of the 1913-14 season.
 Sydney Barnes died on December 26, 1967, at the of 94 in Cannock, England.